point-4ward/ps-date-countdown/info.md

 ## How it works
 This script creates a sensor that a counts down to the next occurrance of a date, like a birthday or anniversary and gives the number of years as an attribute

-Requires python_script: to be enabled in you configuration

 ## Script arguments
 key | required | type | description
 -- | -- | -- | --